dropseed/combine/docs/content/checks.md

 ## Favicon missing

-Using `/favicon.ico` is the easiest, most widely support option for having a Favicon.
+Using `/favicon.ico` is the easiest, most widely supported option for having a Favicon.
 You can include other variations and their corresponding `<head>` tags, but if you only do one thing, simply put `favicon.ico` at the root of your site.